 After 51 years of successful operation, the founder of the business, Jean Netter, hands over the corporate management to his son, Francis Netter.

-NetterVibration thus remains a traditional family business even after half a decade.
+NetterVibration thus remains a traditional family business even after half a century.

 NetterVibration replaces the trade name Netter Vibrationstechnik and is registered as a trademark in the course of internationalisation.